 On Paper

 Unless you are planning to draw on unusual surfaces, you can choose freely between acrylic or simple water-based ink or paint; both will work well on paper or card, and many will be suitable for use on canvas.
 (Remember, however, that not all tips will work well on canvas and will need a smooth surface.)
+Acrylic pens will give you a slightly more opaque finish, but provided you choose a reputable brand both will have strong pigment.

 Gel pens are a good choice for sketching and drawing as their flow is smooth and consistent, the colors are clear and bright, and the tips are very fine.
 Alternatively, fine-tipped acrylic paint pens will work well but may be more prone to smudging when working quickly.